 James Firth

 Hargrave House re-development for the Kids Inspire Charity

 The planning team at Ceres Property is delighted to have achieved planning permission on behalf of our client Essex Housing for the redevelopment of Hargrave House, Chelmsford.
-The scheme will […]
+What The Scheme […]

+James Firth